 Certain of the compounds used by the Company in its current stem cell expansion process involve the use of animal-derived products.
 The availability of these compounds for clinical and commercial use may become limited by suppliers or restricted by regulatory authorities, which may impose a potential competitive disadvantage for the Company's products compared to competing products and procedures.
-To date, the availability of such materials has not had a significant adverse effect on the Company, however, there can be no assurance that such delays or disadvantages will not be experienced by the Company in the future.
+There can be no assurance that the Company will not experience delays or disadvantages related to the future availability of such materials.
 Any restriction on the use of such materials could have a material adverse effect on the Company's business, financial condition and results of operations, and there can be no assurance that the Company will be able to develop or obtain alternative compounds.